Kanidm

 You might also want to include other scopes here, e.g.

-kanidm system oauth2 update-scope-map <client_id> <group_name> opened
+kanidm system oauth2 update-scope-map <client_id> <group_name> openid

 profile